streamdp/ccd/README.md

 This microservice uses:

 * gin-gonic/gin package to start and serve HTTP server
-* gorilla/websocket package to work through websockets
+* nhooyr.io/websocket package to manage websocket connection
 * go-sql-driver/mysql package to work with mysql database
 * lib/pq package to work with postgresql database